shreythecray/ghostifications/README.md

 # Sample Project:

+👻 Boo, the ghost, can only communicate with the real world through API requests.
+A very peculiar situation, but I don't make the rules.
+The most effective way to communicate with APIs is through notifications: 📧 emails, 💬 text messages, 📲 push notifications, 📳 direct messages, take your pick.

-In index.js you will find "Ghostifications Mood Moniro", a simple Node.js project that uses the following APIs to get your mood as user input and send an email with
+In index.js you will find "Ghostifications: Messages from the Afterlife", a simple Node.js project that allows 👻 Boo, the ghost, to communicate with the real world from the afterlife through 📞 notifications.

 ### Setting Up